-Marine ecosystems are home to an extraordinary range of species, ranging from tiny plankton – which is the base of the marine food web - to large marine mammals like the whales.
+It’s not just whales you’ll see when whale watching in NSW.
+Marine ecosystems are home to an extraordinary range of species, ranging from tiny plankton – which is the base of the marine food web – to seals, penguins, sharks, marine turtles, sea and shore birds and right up to the gentle giants themselves - whales.
 Like all ecosystems, this is a delicate web and if one species disappears or their numbers decline, catastrophic impacts can be experienced by other marine creatures in the food chain.

-Whale watching gives you the opportunity to experience marine ecosystems up close and get a better understanding of how the all the species relate to each other, but for an even closer view, you should consider diving or snorkelling.
+Whale watching gives you the opportunity to experience marine ecosystems up close and get a better understanding of how all species relate to each other.
+For an even closer view, you should consider diving or snorkeling.

-Some of the large animals you should look out for when whale watching include:
+Some of the animals you should look out for when whale watching include:

 Seals and sea lions are mammals that feed in the sea, surface for air and return to land to rest and breed.
 Because they spend so much time in the ocean, both seals and sea lions have adaptations like streamlined bodies and flippers which make it easy for them to move in the water.
 This, however, makes it awkward for them to move on land.
 Seals and sea lions can be found in colonies along the NSW coast.
 One cheeky seal has even been captured catching a ride on the back of a humpback whale!